|

 be preferentially developed over carbon based energy sources.

-species that do well in the water courses.
+the fish habitat – usually changing species that do well in the

-In many cases, this change is significant.
+water courses.
+In many cases,

-reflecting human values.
+and the economics reflecting human values.

 Davis